Sir John Kennaway, 3rd Baronet: Political career

 Kennaway was Member of Parliament (MP) for East Devon from 1870 to 1885, when the constituency was abolished by the Redistribution of Seats Act 1885.
 He was then MP for the new Honiton constituency from 1885 until the January 1910 general election.

 He was made a Privy Counsellor in 1897 and appointed CB in the 1902 Coronation Honours.
 From 1908 to 1910 he was Father of the House of Commons.

 Other work

 He was called to the bar at Inner Temple in 1864.
 He practiced as a barrister in the western circuit.

 He was a governor at the Kings School Ottery St Mary.
 As homage to him the school has named one of its houses after him—Kennaway.

 Kennaway served as an officer in the Rifle Volunteers for forty-two years.
-He was commanding officer of the 3rd Volunteer Battalion, Devonshire Regiment, from 1896 to 1902, when he was appointed its Honorary Colonel, a position he retained when it was merged into the 4th Battalion, Devonshire Regiment, in the Territorial Force in 1908.
+He was commanding officer of the 3rd Volunteer Battalion, Devonshire Regiment, from 1896 to December 1902, when he was appointed its Honorary Colonel, a position he retained when it was merged into the 4th Battalion, Devonshire Regiment, in the Territorial Force in 1908.